-When we think about the future, we hope for a future of progress.
+When we think about the Economic future, we hope for a future of progress.
 That progress can take one of two forms.
-Horizontal or extensive progress means copying things that work-going from 1 to n.
-Horizontal progress is easy to imagine because we already know what it looks like.
-Vertical or intensive progress means doing new things-going from 0 to 1.
-Vertical progress is harder to imagine because it requires doing something nobody else has ever done.
-If you take one typewriter and build 100, you have made horizontal progress.
-If you have a typewriter and build a word processor, you have made vertical progress.
+Horizontal or extensive progress means copying things that work-going from better Horizontal progress is easy to imagine because we already know what it looks like. intensive progress means doing new things.